gbadev-org/tonc/content/asm.md

 The `.extern` directive for external symbols is actually not required: GAS assumes that unknown identifiers are external.
 While I can see the benefits of implicit declarations/definitions, I still think that it is a _bad_ idea.
 If you've ever misspelled an identifier in languages that have implicit definitions, you'll know why.

-And yes, I know this is actually a non-issue because it'll get caught by the linker anyway, but explicitly mentioning externals is probably still a good idea. <span class="kbd">:P</span>
+And yes, I know this is actually a non-issue because it'll get caught by the linker anyway, but explicitly mentioning externals is probably still a good idea. <kbd>:P</kbd>

 </div>

-### 23.5.2.
-Definition of variables {#ssec-gas-data}
+### Definition of variables {#ssec-gas-data}

 Of course, you can also have data in assembly, but before we go there a word about acceptable number formats and number uses.
 GAS uses the same number representations as C: plain numbers for decimals, ‘`0`’ for octal and ‘`0x`’ for hexadecimal.
 There is also a binary representation, using the ‘`0b`’ prefix: for example, `0b1100` is 12.
 I've already used numbers a couple of times now, and you should have noticed that they're sometimes prepended by ‘`#`’.
 The symbol is not actually part of the number, but is the indicator for an immediate value.